menacit/logging_course/17-win_log_basics.md

 Supports log forwarding.

-Tries to solve many of the same problems as syslog.
+Tries to solve many of the same problems as syslog daemons on Linux/UNIX.

 ![bg right:30%](images/17-teardown.jpg)